hsigeman/findZX/README.md

     snakemake -s workflow/snakefile-{synteny/no-synteny} --configfile config/config.yml --cores 1 -R all -k --use-conda

-### Output plots and HTML report
-All output plots are multi-page PDF files, where the last page also contain a figure legend and paths to tables used to generate each plot.

-To render an interactive HTML report for all output plots (with longer descriptions of each plot), use this command:

-    snakemake -s workflow/snakefile-no-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report.html
-    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda --report report_synteny.html

-Open the files "report.html" and "report_synteny.html" to check out the reports.

 ***

-## Using the XYZWfinder workflow <a name="usage"></a>
+## Basic usage - Configure XYZWfinder to your own dataset <a name="usage"></a>

-Once the software are [installed](#installation) and [verified](#test), you can run XYZWfinder on you own dataset.
-To do so, carefully follow the steps outlined below.
+If you haven't already done so, please take a look at the [previous section](#test) where all steps required to run XYZWfinder is explained.
+There, you can also take a look at the format of the [configuration file](#test_config) and [unit file](#units) needed for XYZWfinder to run.

-The directory **config/Manuscript_data** contain configuration files used to analyse data from the nine species in our [preprint](ADD LINK LATER).
+If you want to see additional examples of configuration files, the directory **config/Manuscript_data** contain configuration files used to analyse data from the nine species in our [preprint](ADD LINK LATER).

 ##### 1. Prepare input data